0xfe/experiments/go/shuffle/README.md

 ## Conclusion

-* `shuffle0` is the baseline.
-It represents the cost of a native (non-generic) implementation, or ad-hoc generics using some kind of source rewriting, e.g., with `go generate`.
-It is type safe.
+* `shuffle0` represents the cost of a native (non-generic) implementation, or ad-hoc generics using some kind of source rewriting, e.g., with `go generate`.
+It is also how we would expect Go to perform if it had native generics.
+This is used as a baseline for the rest of the benchmarks.

 * `shuffle1` costs about 1.8x `shuffle0` for large datasets, and about 2x for small sets.
 It uses O(N) additional space (allocated prior to calling).
 It is an unfriendly implementation, since the user is required to convert a static type (`[]int`) into a dynamic (for lack of a better word) one (`[]interface{}`) before passing it in.